m3ssap0/CTF-Writeups/35C3 Junior CTF/saltfish/README.md

 The `if` statement *#3* contains the secret flag into a MD5 calculation, so it could seem hard to bypass, but:
 * the MD5 hash can only have hex values from `0` to `f`;
 * only the first char of two strings is considered in the comparison.

 So the value of `$_[0]` can be between `0` and `f` only.

-Trying single chars, from `0` to `f`, for the input of `pass` and User-Agent header will reveal that `b` is the char that returns the flag.
+Trying single chars, from `0` to `f`, for the input of `pass` and User-Agent header, will reveal that `b` is the char that returns the flag.

 ```
 35c3_password_saltf1sh_30_seconds_max